 Forms, rules and safety

-Because potency can differ between brands, follow label directions, avoid excess, and allow weeks to judge effects.
-Even a natural herb product can interact with medicines, so consult a pharmacist or clinician.
+Potency and standardisation can vary between brands and forms, so follow label directions, avoid exceeding recommended doses, and allow several weeks to judge whether a supplement is helping.
+Even natural herb products can interact with prescription medicines — always check with a pharmacist or clinician before combining products.

-• Look for transparent safety information and accessible customer support.
+• Look for transparent safety information, clear dosing instructions, and accessible customer support or a clinical contact.

 Herbal remedies that are often used for wellness: evidence, effects, and typical use

-Everyday options range from simple teas to standardised supplements.
-Each product has typical effects, common doses, and safety notes that matter when you combine items or take medicines.
+Everyday options span simple brewed teas to standardised capsule supplements.
+Each product has a typical effect, common dosing formats, and safety notes — and those matter when you combine items or take prescription medicines.

 Common uses and quick tips

-Turmeric / Curcumin Inflammation, mild pain ½–1½ tsp culinary; standardised supplements Use with care if on blood thinners
+Turmeric / Curcumin Inflammation, mild pain ½–1½ tsp culinary; standardised supplements (eg 500 mg with piperine) Use with care if on blood thinners; check dosage with clinician

-Capsaicin Topical pain relief DIY cream or low‑strength lotion; 8% patch by Rx Avoid face/eyes; wear gloves when applying
+Capsaicin Topical pain relief Low‑strength creams OTC; 8% patch often by prescription Avoid face/eyes; wear gloves when applying; avoid broken skin

-Ginger Nausea, mild inflammation Fresh tea: ½ inch root, steep 5–10 min Limit with anticoagulant use
+Ginger Nausea, mild inflammation Fresh tea: ½ inch root, steep 5–10 min; standardized capsules available Limit with anticoagulant use; check with pharmacist

-Eucalyptus / Lavender Congestion, pain / sleep, migraine Inhalation or diluted topical; tea or diffusion Not for infants; beware asthma and pets
+Eucalyptus / Lavender Congestion, pain / sleep, migraine Inhalation or diluted topical; tea or diffusion Not for infants; beware asthma and pet toxicity

-Other options such as chamomile, kava (short-term for anxiety), valerian plus hops, green tea, garlic, ginkgo, ginseng and shiitake extracts each have niche uses and study support of varying strength.
+Other options such as chamomile, kava (short‑term use for anxiety), valerian plus hops, green tea, garlic, ginkgo, ginseng and shiitake extracts each have niche uses and varying levels of research support — evidence ranges from limited to moderate.
+Be especially careful with kava (liver safety signals) and with supplements that interact with blood thinners or sedatives.

 If you need personalised advice, Contact Dr Kabonge on +256778320910 Call Or WhatsApp.